Moving to Edmonton from Ontario: The Honest Guide

 What Does $500,000 Actually Buy in Edmonton?

-At $500,000 in Edmonton, you're looking at a fully detached home, not a condo, not a half-duplex, with a double attached garage and a real backyard.
+At $500,000 in Edmonton, you’re looking at a fully detached home — not a condo, not a half-duplex — with a double attached garage and a real backyard.
 Lots in Edmonton typically run 40 to 50 feet wide, compared to 25 to 30 feet in the GTA.
-That's an actual yard where a car or a dog can exist without being a problem.
+That’s an actual yard where a car or a dog can exist without being a problem.

-Most Ontario buyers I work with don't fully believe the price difference until they see the houses.
+Most Ontario buyers I work with don’t fully believe the price difference until they see the houses.
 In Sherwood Park, $480,000 to $520,000 gets you a 1,400 to 1,700 square foot home above grade, late 1990s or early 2000s build, developed basement, and a standard double attached garage.
-That garage is not a feature listed for a premium, it's just what detached homes come with.
+That garage is not a feature listed for a premium — it’s just what detached homes come with.
 In southwest Edmonton, specifically Glenridding Heights and Glastonbury, similar money gets you a slightly newer build, often 2010 to 2020, with Anthony Henday access and trail systems backing onto the Terwillegar Ravine.

-The $480,000 to $520,000 detached bracket is also the most competitive range in Edmonton right now.
-The Sales-to-New-Listings Ratio was sitting at 62% as of early 2026, which puts the market firmly in seller's territory.
+The $480,000 to $520,000 detached bracket is the most competitive range in Edmonton right now.
+The Sales-to-New-Listings Ratio was sitting at 62% as of early 2026, which puts the market firmly in seller’s territory.
 Pre-approval is not optional in this range.
 If you find the right house, you need to be ready to move within 24 hours.

 What Are the Real Tax Differences Moving to Alberta?